GamesOfArcadia/ciqs/README.md

-# CIQS: Causal Iteration Quantum Solution - The 'million-qubit' compiler
+# CIQS: Causal Iteration Quantum Solution
+# The 'million-qubit' compiler, by arcadialab.fr

 CIQS is an analytic quantum circuit pipeline including: mapper, router, and optimizer.